 A full and curvaceous rear end is often cited as the most alluring physical characteristic in women, so it's no surprise that butt enhancement surgery is rapidly growing in popularity.
 While routine estrogen hormone replacement therapy and androgen blockers will increase the growth of gluteal fat, many transgender women desire a way to take it to the next level.
-As a leader in transgender surgery, Dr. Sinclair will put his skills to use in creating the feminizing change you want to see and feel.Schedule a Consultation
+As a leader in transgender surgery in Los Angeles, Dr. Sinclair will put his skills to use in creating the feminizing change you want to see and feel.Schedule a Consultation

 Patients that have moderate to large “love pillows” (flank fat) have a reservoir of fat available for grafting into the buttocks.
 This procedure is commonly referred to as “Brazilian butt lift”.
 It is powerful because the improvement in buttock size and shape is accentuated by the decreased waist size.